 These shelters are still standing, despite 1800 pounds of Belgian rubbing her butt on the poles.
 And if they break, thank god I have enough money to have them fixed

-My barn help Rocky is a rockstar, and Güliz is so much help when she’s around – I’m so fortunate to have both of them
+My barn help is awesome – I’m so fortunate to have them

 and so on